r-ford/r-ford.github.io/runningCESM121.md

 ssh <NetID>@head.arcc.albany.edu
 ```

-Add the following line to the `.cshrc` file in your home directory:
+Add the following line to the `.cshrc` file in your home directory.
+You will only need to do this once:

 ```
 setenv CCSMROOT /network/rit/home/br546577/roselab_rit/cesm/cesm1_2_1